Renewable Energy Cooperative Partnerships

 - There is a relatively small number of sunny days in Latvia, therefore the use of solar energy is expensive and unprofitable

-- That RE projects should always be co-financed from the EU or other support instruments
+- Renewable energy projects should always be co-financed from the EU or other support instruments

 For our Polish visitors an explanation of RENCOP in Polish ‘otwarta grupa robocza integrująca ekspertów, przedstawicieli klastrów energii oraz wszystkich zainteresowanych przyspieszeniem rozwoju energetyki obywatelskiej w Polsce w formule klastrów energii.’

-At the beginning of September 2018 the RENCOP kick-off meeting took place in Warsaw.
+At the beginning of September 2018, the RENCOP kick-off meeting took place in Warsaw.
 It was opportunity to hear inspiriting stories of energy clusters and join discussion with experts on future of the community energy market in Poland.
-Next meetings will be divided into various topics such as: legislation, financing, public acceptance, presence in the power system and more.
-Updates on recent activities and upcoming events can also be found on the FNEZ homepage.
+The following meetings will be divided into various topics such as: legislation, financing, public acceptance, presence in the power system and more.
+Updates on recent activities and upcoming events can also be found on the FNEZ webpage.

 If you would like to be a member of this RENCOP group and support an energy transition focussing on local energy potentials – do not hesitate to join us.
 Please contact: firstname.lastname@example.org

-The Energy Agency for Southeast Sweden is mostly working in the counties Blekinge, Kalmar and Kronoberg.
+The Energy Agency for Southeast Sweden is mostly working in the counties of Blekinge, Kalmar, and Kronoberg.
 Their strategy is to provide expert inputs from companies and experienced communities to housing cooperatives.
 The advantage is that the housing cooperatives are existing community structures.
-About one fifth of Swedes lives in a housing cooperative.
+As approximately one fifth of Swedes lives in a housing cooperative.

 The RENCOP is active since 2017 and several meetings and workshops were held.
 In these workshops: